openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/semantic_segmentation.rst

   (otx) ...$ cd ./otx-workspace-SEGMENTATION

-It will create **otx-workspace-SEGMENTATION** with all necessery configs for Lite-HRNet-18-mod2, prepared ``data.yaml`` to simplify CLI commands launch and splitted dataset.
+It will create **otx-workspace-SEGMENTATION** with all necessary configs for Lite-HRNet-18-mod2, prepared ``data.yaml`` to simplify CLI commands launch and splitted dataset.

-3. To start training we need to call ``otx train`` command in our worspace:
+3. To start training we need to call ``otx train`` command in our workspace:

 .. code-block::